ananthakumaran/paisa/docs/reference/config.md

     # Required, the network of the card
     number: "0007"
     # Required, the last 4 digits of the card number
+    expiration_date: "2029-05-01"
+    # Required, the expiration date of the card
 ```